Managing Psychosocial Hazards: Mental Health Under Australian WHS Law

 Australia's construction industry has a suicide rate approximately 53% higher than the general male population (MATES in Construction data).
 Organisations like MATES in Construction and Beyond Blue provide industry-specific mental health support.

-Practical steps for construction and facilities PCBUs:
+Practical steps for construction, civil and mining PCBUs:

 Sexual and gender-based harassment